• Search

 Rhett Butler character analysis.

-At first glance, Rhett Butler looks like the healthiest of the bunch.
-Well-learned, although extremely individual moral standards, access to one’s own feelings, and at the same time, the ability to come to terms with loss – a rare set!
+At first glance, Rhett Butler seems like the sanest of the bunch: well-learned, if very individual, moral standards, access to his own feelings, and at the same time the ability to cope with loss – a rare set!

-We also note that he did not break under the yoke of circumstances when his family broke up with him, leaving him without money.
+We also note that he did not break under the yoke of circumstances when his family separated from him and left him without money.
 Instead, he began to work and earn.

-Moreover, the further, the better: gradually, he becomes the wealthiest hero of the novel, which is why he is immediately associated with a prince who can solve any woman’s problem.
-But, unfortunately, especially in youth, due to books like the story of Cinderella, girls can really experience a substitution of concepts when “rich” becomes equal to «ideal.»
+And the more the better: gradually, he becomes the wealthiest hero of the novel, which is why he is immediately associated with a prince who can solve all women’s problems.
+But, unfortunately, especially in youth, books like Cinderella can lead to an exchange of concepts when “rich” is equated with “ideal”.

-As we remember, at the beginning of the film, we are immediately told that Rhett belongs to “one of the best families in Charleston,” At the same time, he is not accepted in more than one decent house, including the house of his own family.
-He ended up only in “Twelve Oaks” because he was visiting Kennedy on business.
+As we recall, at the beginning of the film, we are immediately told that Rhett belongs to “one of the best families in Charleston,” At the same time, he is only accepted into one decent home, including his own family`s home.
+He only ended up in “Twelve Oaks” because he was visiting Kennedy on business.

 And why, in fact, such an attitude towards him?
 Yes, because Rhett Butler is a seasoned businessman who wanted to spit on all the conventions.
-And he doesn’t hide it.
-For him, any situation is a way to profit financially.
+And he makes no secret of it.
+For him, every situation is an opportunity to profit financially.

 No gentleman.

-Curiously, Margaret Mitchell wrote off Rhett Butler’s personality traits of the character from her first husband.
+Curiously, Margaret Mitchell copied the character traits of the hero Rhett Butler from her first husband.

-The comparison of the character with Margaret’s first husband is already suspicious because he was far from ideal.
+The comparison of the character with Margaret’s first husband is already suspect for he was far from ideal.
 Was Margaret trying to create a perfect hero out of her failed husband?
-Or did he allow her to design a realistic and vibrant character, nothing more?
+Or was he allowing her to create a realistic and vivid character nothing more?

-Indeed, Rhett was engaged in not the noblest business – speculating in goods and smuggling.
+In fact, Rhett was engaged in a less than noble business – speculating in commodities and smuggling.
 Nevertheless, the profession largely determines a person and his moral character.

-In the beginning, Rhett did not regret the girl with whom he spent the night in the forest, refused to marry her, even if it was a mistake, and they accidentally got lost.
+At first, Rhett did not regret the girl with whom he had spent the night in the forest and refused to marry her, even if it was a mistake, and they accidentally got lost.
 But he showed interest in her and invited her to ride.
-Until that night, he needed her for some reason, but after – no. That was pretty cruel, especially considering what shame awaited her after that.
+Until that night, he needed her for some reason, but after that – no. That was pretty cruel, especially considering what shame awaited her afterwards.

-Moreover, his manner of communicating with Scarlett causes resentment.
-He often criticizes her, mocks, insults, and belittles.
+Besides, his way of communicating with Scarlett causes displeasure.
+He often criticizes her, mocks, insults, and belittles her.

-I read many articles about how Rhett loved Scarlett, but she did not appreciate it.
-And I can say that it is not.
-Seriously, did an adult burnt businessman lose his head from a 16-year-old home girl?
-Yeah, she got him hooked
+I have read many articles about how much Rhett loved Scarlett, but she did not appreciate it.
+And I can say that it is not so.
+Seriously, did an adult burned down businessman lose his head from a 16-year-old home girl?
+Yeah, she has him on the hook.

 rhett butler character analysis